Supplier Code of Conduct

 • Officials, public officers, government employees or government officials; or

-Our suppliers must uphold the human rights of workers and treat them with dignity and respect, as understood by the international community.
-To that end, they must ensure that workers are afforded the highest level of protection offered either under local law or the ETI principles embodied in our Code.
-ZIMMERMANN strictly prohibits any form of modern slavery from its suppliers and their downstream suppliers.
-This obligation applies to all workers of any kind regardless of place of work or the nature of the relationship with our supplier.
+You must uphold the human rights of workers and treat them with dignity and respect, as understood by the international community.
+To that end, you must ensure that workers are afforded the highest level of protection offered either under local law or the ETI principles embodied in this Code.
+Zimmermann prohibits any form of modern slavery from its suppliers and their downstream suppliers.
+This obligation applies to all workers of any kind regardless of place of work or the nature of your relationship.

 Child labour must not be used

 Child labour must not be used.
-Our suppliers must take steps to ensure there is no child labour, forced labour or exploitation of workers (including in their recruitment) both in their own operations, and throughout their supply chain.
+You must take steps to ensure there is no child labour, forced labour or exploitation of workers (including in their recruitment) both in your own operations, and throughout your supply chain.

 Wages

-Our suppliers must pay each worker such wages and benefits for a standard working week that meet national legal standards or industry benchmark standards in that worker's location of employment, whichever is higher.
-In any event, they must always pay wages that permit that worker to meet his or her basic needs and to provide some discretionary income.
+You must pay each worker such wages and benefits for a standard working week that meet national legal standards or industry benchmark standards in that worker's location of employment, whichever is higher.
+In any event, you must always pay wages that permit that worker to meet his or her basic needs and to provide some discretionary income.

-A supplier may not make deductions from a worker's wages not provided for by an applicable law without the express permission of the worker concerned.
-Specifically, they must not make deductions from a worker's wages as a disciplinary measure.
+You may not make deductions from a worker's wages not provided for by an applicable law without the express permission of the worker concerned.
+Specifically, you must not make deductions from a worker's wages as a disciplinary measure.

-They must also ensure that all disciplinary measures in relation to a worker are recorded.
+You must ensure that all disciplinary measures in relation to a worker are recorded.

 Employment freely chosen

-They must not oblige workers to lodge payments, ‘deposits’ or identity papers.
-Workers must be free to leave at the end of their shifts, and to leave the employer after reasonable notice.
+You must not oblige workers to lodge payments, ‘deposits’ or identity papers with their employer.
+Workers must be free to leave at the end of their shifts, and to leave their employer after reasonable notice.

 Freedom of association and the right to collective bargaining